Stephen A. Perry

 Stephen A Perry

-- In January 2014, Steve Perry retired from an eight-year career as president and executive director of the Pro Football Hall of Fame, in which he directed and oversaw the most extensive — and expensive — renovation in the Hall’s history.
+- In January 2014, Trustee Stephen Perry retired from an eight-year career as president and executive director of the Pro Football Hall of Fame, in which he directed and oversaw the most extensive — and expensive — renovation in the Hall’s history.
 The $27 million Future 50 Project was designed to make the Hall of Fame the country’s premier sports museum.

 In addition to his role at the Pro Football Hall of Fame, Perry spent 37 years with The Timken Co.
 Throughout his career with Timken, Perry led the accounting and human resources department and retired as Senior Vice President – Human Resources, Purchasing and Corporate Communications.
 Perry also has extensive leadership experience in government, at both the federal and state level.
 He was appointed by President, George W. Bush as the 17th administrator of the U.S. General Services Administration from 2001-05, and he served in the cabinet of then-Governor of Ohio, George Voinovich as director of the Department of Administration Services from 1991-93.